rgmyr/dotfiles/README.md

 # `rgmyr's` Dotfiles

 Cross-platform dotfile setup for macOS and Debian-based systems, managed with [chezmoi](https://chezmoi.io).
-Intending to add Windows support to the extent possible.
+Intending to add Windows support to the extent possible, or at least WSL.

 ## How Chezmoi Works